klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 To execute a smart contract's function by its type, you can use caver-java classes described below:
-  - `Contract` class in `caver.contract` package when the sender of a smart contract transaction pays the fee
+  - `Contract` class in the `caver.contract` package when the sender of a smart contract transaction pays the fee
-  - `SmartContractExecution` class in `caver.transaction` when the sender of a smart contract transaction pays the fee
+  - `SmartContractExecution` class in the `caver.transaction` package when the sender of a smart contract transaction pays the fee
-  - `FeeDelegatedSmartContractExecution` class in `caver.transaction` package  when the fee payer of a smart contract transaction pays the fee
+  - `FeeDelegatedSmartContractExecution` class in the `caver.transaction` package  when the fee payer of a smart contract transaction pays the fee
-  - `FeeDelegatedSmartContractExecutionWithRatio` class in `caver.transaction` package when the fee payer of a smart contract transaction pays the fee
+  - `FeeDelegatedSmartContractExecutionWithRatio` class in the `caver.transaction` package when the fee payer of a smart contract transaction pays the fee

 To show how to execute a function in a smart contract, here we send a contract execution transaction that puts a string "testValue" as the input parameter of the contract function `set` in the example code below.